-If you are visiting Turku then you should also visit nearby Naantali, which is only 14km away from Turku to visit it’s old wooden houses in Mannerheimintie and along the guest harbour with it’s nice restaurants and a great view towards the church and kultaranta – the summer residence of the President of Finland.
+If you are visiting Turku then you should also visit nearby Naantali, which is only 14 km away from Turku to visit its old wooden houses in Mannerheimintie and along the guest harbour with its nice restaurants and a great view towards the church and kultaranta – the summer residence of the President of Finland.
 There is also the observation tower which is one of the remaining old buildings from the old spa in Naantali.
 I would say Naantali is definitely one of the best places to visit at the baltic sea if you are interested in cities and culture.
 The city can easily be reached by bus.

 Naantali is definitely worth a visit because of it’s location next to the sea, the old buildings and it’s history and of course the restaurants which are located at the harbour with their magnificent view towards the sea and kultaranta – the summer residence of the President of Finland which I am going to visit in August once I am back from our hiking adventure in Northern Sweden.
 There is also something for kids called Muumin World in case you want to travel to Naanatali with your whole family.